survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Extracting a Manifest

-Most of the work was done already when `extractBundles` was set up in the *Splitting Bundles* chapter.
+Most of the work was done already when `extractBundles` was set up in the *Bundle Splitting* chapter.
 To extract the manifest, a single change is required to capture the remaining code which contains webpack bootstrap:

 **webpack.config.js**